 What if you weren’t tracking carefully all year?
 If you found out about this deduction part way through the year, you can still deduct your travel, even if you don’t have excellent records.
 However, you need to be careful – it is up to you to prove your expenses if you are audited.
 A good way to get a reasonable estimate of your travel is to use Google Maps, MapQuest, or another online map service to determine the distance from your home to your unit.
 Be sure to document the days you traveled and number of trips, and you should have a fairly accurate estimate of your miles traveled.
 It would be more difficult to determine how much you may have paid for food, tolls, and other expenses if you don’t have good records.
 It may be a good idea to forget about the other expenses if you can’t come up with a reasonably accurate list of expenses.
 Just work on keeping records from this point forward.

-How to Claim the Travel Expenses
+How to Claim the Travel Expenses on Your Taxes

 At the end of the year, add your related travel expenses.
 You will use this information to fill out Form 2016, Employee Business Expenses (pdf), or Form 2016-EZ, Unreimbursed Employee Business Expenses (pdf) – Form 2106 instructions.
 You will use this information when you fill out tax Form 1040.